Sudan Government

 Local - Short As-Sudan

-Former Name Anglo-Egyptian Sudan
+Former Name Anglo-Egyptian Sudan, Democratic Republic of the Sudan

-Etymology- history of name the name "Sudan" derives from the Arabic "bilad-as-sudan" meaning "Land of the black [peoples]"
+Etymology- history of name the name "Sudan" derives from the Arabic "bilad-as-sudan" meaning "Land of the Black [peoples]"

 Government Type presidential republic